scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

 ## ✅ Example: Single Filter on a Custom Field of a Custom Object
-_This example searches for all records in the selected object where the custom text type field labeled `year` equals `2022`._
+_This example searches for all records in the selected object where the custom text field `year` equals `2022`._

 ```json
 {